Correlation Between Swiss Life and Logitech International

 Pair Corralation between Swiss Life and Logitech International

-Assuming the 90 days trading horizon Swiss Life is expected to generate 2.21 times less return on investment than Logitech International.
-But when comparing it to its historical volatility, Swiss Life Holding is 2.45 times less risky than Logitech International.
-It trades about 0.2 of its potential returns per unit of risk.
-Logitech International SA is currently generating about 0.18 of returns per unit of risk over similar time horizon.
-If you would invest 6,376 in Logitech International SA on April 25, 2025 and sell it today you would earn a total of 1,326 from holding Logitech International SA or generate 20.8% return on investment over 90 days.
+Assuming the 90 days trading horizon Swiss Life Holding is expected to generate 0.5 times more return on investment than Logitech International.
+However, Swiss Life Holding is 1.99 times less risky than Logitech International.
+It trades about 0.24 of its potential returns per unit of risk.
+Logitech International SA is currently generating about 0.12 per unit of risk.
+If you would invest 80,820 in Swiss Life Holding on May 16, 2025 and sell it today you would earn a total of 9,120 from holding Swiss Life Holding or generate 11.28% return on investment over 90 days.

 Time Period3 Months [change]